epfl-ada/ada-2022-project-adaconda/README.md

 ## Reasearch Question:
 - What is the evolution of the number of videos on Youtube within the study period ?
-Among all these videos, what is the proportion of videos disussing about sport ?
+Among all these videos, what is the proportion of videos discussing about sport ?
 Can we see an infatuation of the sport videos, and more precisely about basketball ?
 - What the impact of large sport events and result on Youtube video interactions ?
 - Is there a tendency in the length of sport videos (and of NBA related videos) ?
 - How does the NBA calendar impact NBA videos on youtube ?